csyager/greeklink-core/README.md

 cd greeklink-core
 ```
 ## Dependencies
-Included in this project is a script, `start-up.sh`.
+Included in this project is a script, `scripts/start-up.sh`.
 This will initialize a python virtual environment, remove any applied migrations and media files, start a clean docker image running the local postgres database, apply migrations, collect static files, and load the starting fixtures with entires that will be necessary for interacting with the site.
 In production, we use a practice called multitenancy that allows us to use subdomains and separate Postgres schemas so multiple organizations can share our server space.
-The `start-up.sh` script will initialize a test tenant in your local database.
+The `scripts/start-up.sh` script will initialize a test tenant in your local database.

 ## Running Locally